The Leap Years

-The Leap Years (also known as Leap of Love) is a Singapore film produced by Mediacorp Raintree Pictures, based on the novella Leap of Love by the author Catherine Lim.
+The Leap Years (also known as Leap of Love) is a Singaporean film produced by Mediacorp Raintree Pictures, based on the novella Leap of Love by the author Catherine Lim.
 The production for the film started in 2005, and the film was initially to be released in December 2005 release.
-It was released on February 29, 2008 in Singapore.
+It was released on February 29, 2008 in Singapore, grossing over S$1 million at the box office, making it Singapore's highest-grossing local English-language film.

 Plot

 Li-Ann, a single and attractive teacher in a Singaporean girls' school teaches her students about an obscure leap year custom practiced in Ireland, where men cannot refuse a proposal or date from a woman should she do so on February 29; she chances upon Jeremy at Windows Cafe who becomes a major part of her life.

 Setting

 In the original story, the cafe was called the Blue Paradise Café, while in the movie it was Windows Cafe.
 (Windows Cafe was an actual restaurant at Club Street, Singapore, at the time the movie was filmed.
 Though by the time the film opened, it had been replaced by a new restaurant called Seven On Club.)